-Investigations of Violations of Law by Law Enforcement Agencies
+Investigations of Violations of Law by Law Enforcement Agencies compelling reasons for exclusion are provided by the agency.

 Such agencies should contact a student during non-school hours and investigate alleged violations of the law off school property if at all possible.
 An investigation can take place immediately on school property during school hours at the request of the building administrator if the alleged violation of law took place on school property or in emergency situations.